vimodev/nginx-vod-transcoder/README.md

 Run the image with `docker run --name transcoder -d -p 80:80 -v /path/to/your/videos/:/opt/static/videos:ro vimodev/nginx-vod-transcoder:latest`

 To use custom quality levels mount a `.json` as follows `docker run --name transcoder -d -p 80:80 -v /path/to/your/videos/:/opt/static/videos:ro -v /path/to/config.json:/transcoder/qualities.json vimodev/nginx-vod-transcoder:latest`.
 An example `json` configuration can be found in `exampleQualities.json`.
+This is NOT robust.

 Input `http://<server>/hls/subfolder/video.mp4/master.m3u8` into any `hls` video player to play the video `/path/to/your/videos/subfolder/video.mp4`.